 *We offer a variety of workshops throughout the fall and spring semesters on different topics such as turning a vague idea into a viable research question, understanding academic sources, and making the most out of personal statements.

-Writing Center Spring 2014 Undergraduate Workshops–Round Two: March 17 through April 2
+Writing Center Spring 2014 Undergraduate Workshops–Round Three: April 9-28

 “Inter-genre” Creative Writing Workshop